-- The Big Question movie (2004) review: Shot during the making of The Passion of the Christ, Francesco Cabras and Alberto Molinari’s modest but thoughtful documentary has the likes of Mel Gibson, Jim Caviezel, and Monica Bellucci offering their views on God, religion, and the meaning of life.
+- The Big Question (2004) documentary review: Shot during the making of The Passion of the Christ, Francesco Cabras and Alberto Molinari’s unpretentious documentary features Mel Gibson, Jim Caviezel, Monica Bellucci, and others offering their views on God, religion, and the meaning of life.

 The Big Question movie review: Low-key documentary features The Passion talent discussing God + The Meaning of Life